Islam's Cure to the Madness of Modern-Day Cults By Rasheed Barbee

 About the Author

-Rasheed Barbee is an American Muslim scholar and graduate of the Islamic University of Madinah who has been involved in Islamic education and dawah for many years.
+Rasheed Barbee is an American Muslim teacher and graduate of the Islamic University of Madinah who has been involved in Islamic education and dawah for many years.
 Published by Authentic Statements Publications.

 Who This Book Is For